Your IP Address

 An IP address (Internet Protocol address) is a numeric label assigned by your internet service provider.
 As it’s used to identify your device among billions of others, an IP address is a little like an online home address.

 First, you type in a website name (example.com) into the browser.
 However, your computer does not understand words — only numbers.
-So it first finds out the IP address of that website (example.com = 103.86.98.1.), finds it on the web, and finally loads it on your screen.
+So it first finds out the IP address of that website (example.com = 103.86.98.1), finds it on the web, and finally loads it on your screen.

 Your IP address reveals a lot about you, ie. the approximate place you surf from, including your country, region, postcode, and city.
 Moreover, cunning websites can compare this information with other details retrieved from cookies and metadata, thus creating an even more revealing picture of your identity.

-It is unlikely that anyone will actually take over your IP address and use it as their own.
-But some people do have access to your external IP address and can collect data related to it.
 For example, your ISP can always see what websites you have visited on the web.
 Meanwhile, the websites that you visit can track your approximate location and actions to customize their offering.
 If you search for flights, the website can detect that you are, for example, surfing from a wealthy European country and, therefore, automatically raise the prices.

 It is possible to protect your IP address by hiding it.
 This is done by using a VPN service, which routes your connection through another IP address, thus hiding your real one.
 Besides that, VPNs have many other benefits too.
 You get more online privacy and security as your internet traffic is encrypted and cannot be read by third-parties or misused by hackers.